Updated 24/06/2019: Added G502 Hero & G502 Lightspeed. G502 Spectrum/Core are now no longer recommended.

 G402 Hyperion Fury

 It struggles with really fast swiping and tilt-slamming.
-The 3360 and 3366 are the best sensors you can get right now, however, the AM010 is still a solid choice.
+The HERO is arguably the best sensor you can get right now, however, the AM010 is still a solid choice.
 The AM010 can be set between 240-8000 DPI in increments of 40.

 You might look at the G402 and be put off by the shape but it is often praised for its comfort.
 The hump is in the middle of the mouse providing good support to palm grip players and there is a distinct comfort groove for the thumb.